Modern Slavery Act Statement (the “Statement”)

 Environmental, Social and Governance (ESG) Policy – provides a Group wide framework to identify, manage and monitor ESG risk relating to all business relations of DLL, and includes specific sections on human rights and labour standards.

 Due Diligence – we carry out due diligence and, where required, enhanced due diligence, on our customers, business partners, and suppliers.
 DLL are committed to enhancing the onboarding process to identify any adverse press, which would include any modern slavery and human trafficking practices and compliance with all applicable laws, including compliance of Modern Slavery Act 2015, where information is available.
 This includes adverse news screening for modern slavery and human trafficking.

 On an annual basis, we assess the risk of modern slavery occurring within our business model and take appropriate actions, as necessary, to lower that risk.
 We have most recently assessed the threat of modern slavery occurring in our supply chain as ‘low’; however, we acknowledge that some of the industries DLL operates in are considered as ‘high’ risk.
 High risk industries as identified by the Home Office study in 2020 (the most recent study at the time of writing this Statement) include construction and agriculture.

-Future actions include integrating the risk assessment of modern slavery into DLL’s existing risk control framework as standard and further enhancing the applicable approval processes.
+Future actions include integrating the risk assessment of modern slavery into DLL’s existing risk control framework as standard.